kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 ## Goal
 - You can introduce your changes and bump the image version of the Helm chart in the same pull request.
 - The code in the `kyma` repository reflects the code that is actually used.
-When doing a release we rebuild all components.
-We should not be surprised on the release day that some tests are failing because some component was not updated for 3 weeks
+During the release process, all components are rebuilt and some tests may fail because the components' image versions are outdated.
 - The `kyma` repository has a transparent commit history and commits that only bump image versions are rare.
 - Run Kyma integration tests with the modified component within the same pull request status checks.